shuai-xu/flink/docs/dev/connectors/kafka.md

  - *Checkpointing enabled:* if checkpointing is enabled, the Flink Kafka Consumer will commit the offsets stored in the checkpointed states when the checkpoints are completed.
-This ensures that the committed offsets in Kafka brokers is consistent with the offsets in the checkpointed states.
+This ensures that the committed offsets in Kafka brokers are consistent with the offsets in the checkpointed states.
  Users can choose to disable or enable offset committing by calling the `setCommitOffsetsOnCheckpoints(boolean)` method on the consumer (by default, the behaviour is `true`).